seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **GLOUCESTER**
 Let me beseech your grace not to do so:
 His fault is much, and the good king his master
-Will cheque him for 't: your purposed low correction
+Will check him for 't: your purposed low correction
 Is such as basest and contemned'st wretches
 For pilferings and most common trespasses
 Are punish'd with: the king must take it ill,
 That he's so slightly valued in his messenger,
-Should have him thus restrain'd.
+Should have him thus restrain'd. /

 **CORNWALL**
-I'll answer that.
+/ I'll answer that.

 **REGAN**
 My sister may receive it much more worse,